aammd/UBCadv-r/03_Functions/Functions_Kim.md

 	"new" %+% " string"
 	```

-	**replacement functiosn modify an object in place, e.g.  <- to assign a value to an object**
+	**replacement functions modify an object in place, e.g.  <- to assign a value to an object**

 7. What function do you use to ensure that a cleanup action occurs regardless of how a function terminates?